klaytn/klaytn-docs/docs/languages.md

 ## Get involved!

-If you are native in a language and are willing to contribute to translate or to increase the quality of the localized documents, see [the list of languages currently being translated](https://crowdin.com/project/klaytn-docs).
+If you are native in a language and are willing to contribute to translate or to improve the quality of the localized documents, see [the list of languages currently being translated](https://crowdin.com/project/klaytn-docs).

 ### How to contribute KlaytnDocs localization via Crowdin